jacklukem/BigSurfixes/README.md

 https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28610988

-Here are the most updated Big Sur fixes (currently BigSur beta 3):
+Here are the most updated Big Sur fixes (currently BigSur beta 3 but they still work beta 4):

 I made also a customized USBopencore setup to boot BigSur from any Penryn Core2Duo non-APFS or APFS mac (also Sandy Bridge and Ivy Bridge): https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1